Mills College at Northeastern University: Mills College School of Education

 The School of Education houses the Mills College Children's School which opened in 1926 to provide students with opportunities to learn about child behavior and cognitive development.
 It was the first laboratory school on the West Coast.
 Today, the school offers programs for infants through fifth graders, and provides Mills students with the opportunity to study progressive educational practices that focus on the whole child.
 In the Children's School classrooms, Mills students observe developmentally, culturally, and linguistically responsive teaching, as well as a constructivist model of classroom learning and the integration of theory and practice.
 The Children's School has a dual mission of providing high-quality education to the approximately 135 students in its infant, preschool, and K–5 programs, as well as offering a collaborative research setting for undergraduate and graduate education students.

 Programs in early childhood education, educational leadership, and teacher education are housed in the School of Education and utilize the Children's School.

 Residential Halls

 Ten on-campus living options are available at Mills, including traditional residence halls, a housing cooperative, family housing, and apartment living.
-Traditional residence halls include Ethel Moore, Lynne Townsend White, Mary Morse, Orchard Meadow and Warren Olney halls, which are located in different areas across the campus.
+Traditional residence halls include Ethel Moore, Lynn Townsend White, Mary Morse, Orchard Meadow and Warren Olney halls, which are located in different areas across the campus.